UPDATE 1-Nunes, top intelligence panel Republican, had frequent contact with Giuliani, call records show

 The call records showed that Giuliani maintained more frequent contacts with Washington officials than were disclosed in some two months of private and public testimony by current and former U.S. officials to House committees conducting the impeachment review.
 In the hearings, Nunes cited the same unproven allegations supported by Giuliani that Biden tried to curb an investigation into a Ukrainian energy firm on whose board his son was a member.
 He and other Republicans also referred to the debunked conspiracy theory that it was Ukraine – not Russia – that interfered in the 2016 U.S. election.

 The call records showed that over the course of four days in April, Giuliani had calls with Nunes, John Solomon, a conservative columnist whose articles for the Hill newspaper promoted the allegations, and Parnas.
-On April 12, the records showed Nunes placing two late afternoon calls to Parnas that appeared to have gone unanswered.
-Parnas later called Nunes back and the two spoke for more than eight minutes, according to the records.
+On April 12, the records showed that Parnas called Nunes in the late afternoon.
+The call lasted for one minute.
+Less than an hour later, Nunes placed two calls to Parnas that appear to have gone unanswered.
+Parnas later called Nunes and the two spoke for more than eight minutes, according to the records.

 During that same period, Giuliani received three calls from someone at the White House budget office, which in July held up the security aid to Ukraine.
 On May 8, Giuliani spoke with Derek Harvey, a member of Nunes' staff and a former White House official, and on May 10 with Kashyap Patel, a former Nunes staff member who is now a senior counterterrorism official at the White House's National Security Council.